fisodd/hugo-restructured-demo/content/post/using-rest.rst

 it may help to specify a ``:figwidth:`` option as a percentage, e.g. 30%, as this allows the figure to scale the image's display size to match the relative size of the column in the user's browser display.
-Note: Specifying a fixed pixel width for figures can lead to problems as browsers adapt to different window sizes.
+Note: Specifying a fixed number of pixels as the width for figures can lead to problems as browsers adapt to different window sizes.

 In addition, providing an additional ``:width:`` option,